Stratford-on-Avon road closures: more than a dozen for motorists to avoid over the next fortnight

 • M40, from 9pm November 21 2022 to 6am February 1 2024, slight delays (under 10 minutes): M42 northbound and southbound, jct three to M40 jct 16 and M42 jct five, lane closures with switching for construction improvement/upgrade.

-• A46, from 9pm September 4 to 6am September 6, moderate delays (10-30 minutes): A46 both directions Oversley Mill roundabout to Salford Priors roundabout, carriageway closure for white lining/road markings.
+• A46, from 9pm September 11 to 6am September 14, slight delays (under 10 minutes): A46 both directions Twyford roundabout to Oversley Mill roundabout, lane closure for signs maintenance.

 Advertisement